AstromechZA/cmd-middleman/README.md

 Commands are checked against a whitelist file that contains a series of regular expressions, one of which must match the call for it to be executed.

+The server is able to service multiple concurrent requests from different clients, and since the socket file could be made available to multiple containers, one instance of the `rpc-cmd-server` on the host can run commands for multiple containers.

 ## Usage of server

 ```